 Beautiful Kashmir is often called “Heaven on Earth.”

-We’ll be staying on a historic houseboat on Lake Dal and taking daily excursions on the lake, in the old city and up into the mountains.
+We’ll be staying on Sukoon, simply the most exquisite property on Srinagar’s Lake Dal: a historic, elegant houseboat with beautiful décor, top-notch service, and excellent food.
+We will be taking daily excursions on the lake, in the old city, and up into the mountains.

-We will be a group of max eight guests.
-All levels of photographers are welcome, including i-Phone/smartphone-only users.
+We will be a very small group of no more than eight guests.
+All levels of photographers are welcome, including iPhone/smartphone-only users.

-Along with myself, we have a wonderful producer and terrific photographer himself, Abhi Hajela, as well as our knowledgeable guide, Shaneel Wangnoo.
-We may also have an extra guide-translator on some days.
+Along with myself, we have a wonderful producer and terrific photographer, Abhi Hajela, as well as our knowledgeable local guide, Shaneel Wangnoo.
+On some days, we may also be joined by an additional guide-translator.

-We will be traveling by boat and in comfortable SUVs.
+We will be travelling by boat and in comfortable SUVs.

-Upon arrival in Delhi on April 20, guests will be provided transportation from the airport to The Claridges hotel.
+Upon arrival in Delhi on April 5, we will provide one airport transfer from the airport to The Imperial hotel, or similar.

-(We strongly encourage guests to arrive a day or two early, to get over jet lag and rest up a bit.
-Early arrival nights at The Claridges can be arranged.)
+(We strongly encourage guests to arrive a day or two early to get over jet lag and rest up a bit.
+Early arrival nights can be arranged.)

-Our group departure from Delhi to Srinagar is scheduled for April 21, when we will check into our historic houseboat on Lake Dal.
+Our group departure from Delhi to Srinagar is scheduled for April 6, when we will check into our elegant houseboat.

-On April 30, guests will depart as a group from Srinagar to Delhi and check into the Novotel airport hotel for departure later on that evening.
-Most international departures will be after midnight, hence on May 1.
+On April 15, guests will depart as a group from Srinagar to Delhi and check into the Novotel, or similar, for departure later that evening.
+Most international departures will be after midnight, hence on April 16.
+Flights home should not be booked to depart before 10:00 pm on April 15.

 EXPERIENCES MAY INCLUDE